stephensamonte/Angular-First-App/README.md

 # Notes:
 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.
 - Started as part of the quick start tutorial: [Angular QuickStart](https://angular.io/guide/quickstart)
-- Project is now my version of the [Tour of Heros Tutorial](https://angular.io/tutorial)
+- Project is now my version of the [Tour of Heroes Tutorial](https://angular.io/tutorial)
 - This uses the [In-Memory Web API module](https://github.com/angular/in-memory-web-api) to mimic a remote server.

 # Journal: